By Eric Johnson

 No response. the kind of warfare we fought in the Pacific prevented you from getting out of your hole. . . .
 I said, ‘You hold on, Harold, and I’ll get you out of there in the morning.
 There’s an aid station about a thousand or two thousand yards behind.’

-‘I’ll try,’ was his response., ‘I’ll try.’
+‘I’ll try,’ was his response.
+‘I’ll try.’

 And all night, I called over words of comfort.
 And the temperature dropped and it became very cold.
 And it rained and it rained, and the enemy tried several suicide attacks into our line.
 Somehow we held out.
 Just as the dawn commenced to break, I let the men around me know that I was going to try to crawl over to where Harold was.
 And so I did across that muddy ground.
-And Harold was now almost completely submerged in his foxhold.
+And Harold was now almost completely submerged in his foxhole.
 Just his head and neck showed above the surface of the water.
 The water had filled up his hole” (116).

 Packer continued: